 It's time to support a community-powered economic recovery.
 Our new report contains practical recommendations on harnessing the #powerofcommunity to help us #BuildBackBetter from the crisis, including establishing £1bn investment plan for community assets: https://t.co/nhL4Yfk80x https://t.co/oD4JugxqbN pic.twitter.com/UjTR8gNbxn

 Spent the morning finalising and submitting a bid to a local authority to work with them on how they collaborate with community anchor organisations in their district, it is a joint bid with a local social enterprise support organisation.
 My role involves lots of conversations with colleagues, partners and community organisation, and lots of collaboration!

-At the end of the day I had a national Locality team meeting – we meet weekly online to check in with everyone, hear the latest updates from our national and local policy and programmes work and share good news.
-Like the smaller team meetings, its great to connect with others and get help and support and remind ourselves of all the great work Locality does nationally for members.
+At the end of the day I had a national Locality team meeting – we meet fortnightly online to check in with everyone, hear the latest updates from our national and local policy and programmes work and share good news.
+Like the smaller team meetings, it’s great to connect with others and get help and support and remind ourselves of all the great work Locality does nationally for members.

 Image: Zoom meeting (we learnt how to make them fun!).

 Morning spent doing some team training on how to support community organisations in crisis – this was delivered by my colleagues and was incredibly helpful to identify the best ways we can support our members and organisations we work with.

 In the afternoon I did some funding work for a community organisation who wants to build a new community hub – this included searching for suitable funding sources and creating a document for them to use to monitor their fundraising plans.